PTAB

 - Title: Presenting Advertising in an Interactive Service

-- Brief Description: The ’849 patent relates to methods for presenting advertising concurrently with service applications in an interactive computer network environment.
-The invention describes a reception system, such as a personal computer, that can pre-fetch and store advertising objects for presentation alongside application content in different partitions of a display screen.
+- Brief Description: The ’849 patent relates to methods for presenting advertising concurrently with service applications over an interactive computer network.
+The invention involves a reception system that structures applications and advertising into objects, pre-fetches advertising objects to a local store based on user characterizations, and presents them together in different portions of a display screen.

 3. Grounds for Unpatentability

-Ground 1: Claims 1-25 are obvious over Architecture and BCIS in view of NYT Editions.
+Ground 1: Obviousness over the CommInS System and NYT - Claims 1-25 are obvious over Architecture and BCIS in view of New York Times Editions.

 - Core Argument for this Ground:

-- Expectation of Success: A POSITA would have had a high expectation of success in implementing the claimed features.
-The CommInS system already demonstrated the technical capability to ingest, format, broadcast, and display text-based articles from the NYT.
-Since the advertising content in the NYT (e.g., classifieds, event listings) was also text-based and followed predictable formats, incorporating it into the existing CommInS data pipeline would have been a straightforward extension using known methods.
-Other prior art systems had already demonstrated the feasibility of putting newspaper classifieds online, confirming success was predictable.
+- Expectation of Success: A POSA would have a reasonable expectation of success in implementing the combined system.
+The CommInS system already demonstrated the technical feasibility of ingesting, structuring, and displaying text-based articles from the NYT.
+Because the advertising content in the NYT Editions (e.g., classifieds, regional event listings) was also text-based and followed a consistent format, incorporating it into the existing, robust ingestion process would be a predictable and straightforward modification.
+The general concept of putting newspaper classifieds online had also been demonstrated by other prior art systems, confirming its technical feasibility.

 4. Key Claim Construction Positions

-- Petitioner requested the institution of an inter partes review and the cancellation of claims 1-25 of the ’849 patent as unpatentable under 35 U.S.C. §103.
+- Petitioner requested institution of an inter partes review (IPR) and cancellation of claims 1-25 of the ’849 patent as unpatentable.